sfigg/commercialization-public/docset/manufacture/iot/add-a-registry-setting-to-an-image.md

 **Check to see if your reg key exists**

-1. On your technician PC, connect to your device using an SSH client, such as [PuTTY](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe).
+1. On your technician PC, connect to your device using an SSH client, such as [PuTTY.exe](https://the.earth.li/~sgtatham/putty/0.67/x86/).
 For example, use the IP address and port 22 to connect to the device, then log in using the Administrator account and password.
-(To learn more, see [Using SSH to connect and configure a device running Windows IoT Core](http://ms-iot.github.io/content/en-US/win10/samples/SSH.md).)
+(To learn more, see [Using SSH to connect and configure a device running Windows IoT Core](https://developer.microsoft.com/windows/iot/Docs/SSH).)
 2. From the command line in the SSH client, query the system for the reg key.

     ``` syntax
-    reg query HKLM\Software\Contoso\Test2
+    reg query HKLM\Software\$(OEMNAME)\Test
     ```

     The registry tool should return your test values.